Robert Kolb

-Robert Kolb is professor emeritus of Systematic Theology at Concordia Seminary, St. Louis, Missouri, and a world-renowned authority on Martin Luther and the history of the Reformation.
+Robert Kolb is Distinguished Professor and Research Fellow at Christ School of Theology at the Institute of Lutheran Theology, professor emeritus of Systematic Theology at Concordia Seminary, St. Louis, Missouri, and a world-renowned authority on Martin Luther and the history of the Reformation.

 Biography and education

 Robert Kolb was born on June 17, 1941, in Fort Dodge, Iowa.
 He married Pauline J. Ansorge on August 14, 1965.

 He attended Concordia Senior College, Fort Wayne, Indiana, from which he earned the B.A. in 1963.
 He graduated from Concordia Seminary in St. Louis, Missouri with a Master of Divinity in 1967 and a Master of Sacred Theology in 1968.
 He attended the University of Wisconsin—Madison from which he obtained an M.A. in 1969 and a Ph.D. in 1973, studying under the prominent Reformation scholar Robert M. Kingdon.